connorhsm/connorhsm/server_admin/README.md

 Some more on the above testing: each time after the game server was started, the CPU would max out and stay that way until I destroyed the machine roughly 5 minutes later.
 RAM would sit at around 400MB usage.
 I noticed a significant difference in the option with multiple CPU's, one CPU seems to do the bulk of the work, but the second still makes a huge difference.
 After the game server has finished starting, both CPU's drop back to <10% usage and RAM jumps to 1.7GB.

 Will keep an eye on the behaviour as I test with more users.

+After some more testing, it **turns out this option can barely support three players**, I'm not going to bother trying more dedicated/expensive machines, I'd rather give it some more time until the game is better optimised, if that ever happens.